 If filings are voluminous, then the parties must lodge chambers copies that are double-side printed and three-hole punched.
-They must be the electronically filed copies with the PACER/ECF-generated header (case number, docket number, date, and ECF page number).
+They must be the electronically filed copies with the PACER/ECFgenerated header (case number, docket number, date, and ECF page number).
 Exhibits must be tabbed and have a table of contents.
-If the paper copies are more than two inches thick, then the parties must submit them in a binder.
+If the copies are more than two inches thick, then the parties must submit them in a binder.
+If the case involves sealed filings, then the redacted and unredacted copies must be submitted in order (e.g., redacted motion/unredacted motion (behind a tab labeled "motion") or redacted Ex.
+1/unredacted Ex.
+1 (behind a tab labeled "1" or "Ex.
+1")).
+The binder order must be (1) motions and proposed orders (redacted/unredacted), (2) sealing motions and proposed orders with supporting declarations only; and (3) exhibits (redacted/unredacted with numbered tabs that correspond to the exhibit number).